KladeRe/programming_assignment_grader/README.md

 Starting the application up for the first time may take a while, as it also downloads the (small) large language model (approx. 250 megabytes) and packages it into an image.

 The application grades submission to Python programming tasks.

+The application can be started using the command `docker compose up`

+Some system may require super user privileges so the command will then be `sudo docker compose up`